sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 basis to provide a more comprehensive model.

 SDMX recognizes that statistical data is structured; in SDMX this structure is termed a Data Structure Definition.
-“Data sets” are made up of one or more lower-level “groups”, based on their degrees of similarity.
-Each group is in turn comprised of one or more “series” of data.
-Each series or section has a “key” - values for each of a cluster of concepts, also called "dimensions" - which identifies it, and one or more “observations”, which typically combine the time of the observation, and the value of the observation (e.g., measurement).
+"Data sets" are made up of one or more lower-level "groups", based on their degrees of similarity.
+Each group is in turn comprised of one or more "series" of data.
+Each series or section has a "key" - values for each of a cluster of concepts, also called "dimensions" - which identifies it, and one or more "observations", which typically combine the time of the observation, and the value of the observation (e.g., measurement).
-Additionally, metadata may be attached at any level of this structure as descriptive “attributes”.
+Additionally, metadata may be attached at any level of this structure as descriptive "attributes".
 Code lists (enumerations) and other patterns for representation of data and metadata are also modelled.

-There is some similarity between “cube” structures commonly used to process statistical data, and the Data Structure Definition idea in the SDMX Information Model.
-It is important to note that the data as structured according to the SDMX Information Model is optimized for exchange, potentially with partners who may have no ability to process a “cube” of data coming from complex statistical systems.
-SDMX time series can be understood as “slices” of the cube.
+There is some similarity between "cube" structures commonly used to process statistical data, and the Data Structure Definition idea in the SDMX Information Model.
+It is important to note that the data as structured according to the SDMX Information Model is optimized for exchange, potentially with partners who may have no ability to process a "cube" of data coming from complex statistical systems.
+SDMX time series can be understood as "slices" of the cube.
 Such a slice is identified by its key.
 A "series" key consists of the values for all dimensions specified by the key family except time.
 It is certainly possible to reconstruct and describe data cubes from SDMX-structured data, and to